 Another thing you can do is add a window security film that keeps your window in one piece even if someone tries to break it.
 And if you want to be alerted, you can install a glass, or window break sensor that will send a notification to your phone if something happens.

 Other, sturdier methods of defense include having window bars, but these will mess with the exterior look of your home.
 Or, you could have prickly bushes under your windows on the ground floor, but do make sure you keep them trimmed.
 Don’t forget to secured your home when you will enjoy songs with your family.
 It is so much important.
 So, keep your home safe with a perfect home security system & enjoy these songs that we listed here.
 Bingo!

 While you could have your doors and windows as secure as possible and install electric gates for houses, it’s always smart to take advantage of technology and install a good home security system.
 Regardless of whether you go DIY and set things up yourself, or you hire a contractor to get things done for you, it’s important that you do have things set up.
 Be sure to check out great options like MegaSystemsSecurity as well.

 You’ll want CCTV cameras on the inside, as well as the outside, that can record high-quality video.
 Even better, you can go for smart cameras that allow you to look at footage live from your smartphone at any time, even when you aren’t at home.
+Find the best cctv at home that will make sure your home is 100% safe.
 Make sure they also have night vision, and the ones on the outside should be waterproof.
 A smart lock and doorbell is also a good addition, and if you have a larger yard, you could place a few motion sensors that would trigger the cameras in case someone is snooping around where they shouldn’t be.
 Consider great options like vivint home as well.